nagahara-masaaki/CDC2022/README.md

 - `retrieve_eliminated.m`
 - `s_sparse_operator.m`
 ## Requirements
+To run `hinfstruct` for nonsmooth H-infinity synthesis, you need [Robust Control Toolbox](https://jp.mathworks.com/products/robust.html)
-You need to install Yalmip, SeDuMi, and COMPLeib to run the main program.
+You also need to install Yalmip, SDPT3, SeDuMi, and COMPLeib to run the main program.
 - Yalmip can be downloaded from [https://yalmip.github.io/](https://yalmip.github.io/)
+- SDPT3 can be downloaded from [https://github.com/SQLP/SDPT3](https://github.com/SQLP/SDPT3)
 - SeDuMi can be downloaded from [https://sedumi.ie.lehigh.edu/](https://sedumi.ie.lehigh.edu/)
 - COMPLeib can be downloaded from [http://www.complib.de/](http://www.complib.de/)
 ## Results of stability tests for 95 bemchmark models